History of IBM: 1970–1974: The challenges of success

 Throughout this period, IBM was litigating the antitrust suit filed by the Justice Department in 1969.
 But in a related bit of case law, the landmark Honeywell v.
 Sperry Rand U.S. federal court case was concluded in April 1973.
 The 1964 patent for the ENIAC, the world's first general-purpose electronic digital computer, was found both invalid and unenforceable for a variety of reasons thus putting the invention of the electronic digital computer into the public domain.
 However, IBM was ruled to have created a monopoly via its 1956 patent-sharing agreement with Sperry-Rand.

 American antitrust laws did not directly affect IBM in Europe, where as of 1971 it had fewer competitors and more than 50% market share in almost every country.
 Customers preferred IBM because it was, as Datamation said, "the only truly international computer company", able to serve clients almost anywhere.
 Rivals such as ICL, CII, and Siemens began to cooperate to preserve a European computer industry.

+In the early 1970s, the Examination Department of the South Vietnamese Ministry of Education contracted with IBM to computerize all examination records, from registration and application forms to certificates of admission and necessary statistical data.
+By 1974, all subjects in the South Vietnamese high school graduation exam were converted to multiple-choice questions.
+Answer sheets for the multiple-choice exams were ordered from the United States, and candidates' papers were graded using an IBM 1230 machine.
+The graded papers were then transferred to an IBM 534 machine for punching.
+These punched sheets were then fed into an IBM 360 machine to read the scores, multiply by coefficients, add up the scores, calculate the average score, standard deviation, convert raw scores to standardized scores, and calculate the admission ranking.
+The sample group and norm group were carefully selected according to statistical methods to calculate the average score and standard deviation.
+(Note: In July 1973, the South Vietnamese General Staff also established a Computer Center at 63 Gia Long Street (Saigon) to computerize the management of the military forces using the IBM System/360.)